The Mountain School of Arts: Structure and curriculum

 The school curriculum extends beyond fine arts, offering classes in a wide range of subjects including science, law, philosophy, culinary arts, and others.
 The program is open to students from different backgrounds, whether local or international.
 Housing is provided for the duration of the program.
 There are no course requirements or grades; the students are not expected to produce anything while taking part in the program.

 Every year the MSA^ accepts around 12 students.
 Due to the intensity of the two-and-a-half week program, the students are asked to clear their schedule of other obligations for the duration of the course.
 The relationships developed by the students while living and spending most of their time together makes up an important part of the MSA^ experience, as knowledge and friendship overlap.

-Over the years, artists and curators who have served as guest faculty for students at the Mountain School of Arts include Myriam Ben Salah, Tacita Dean, Thomas Demand, Simone Forti, Dan Graham, Pierre Huyghe, Richard Jackson, Martin Kersels, Paul McCarthy, Hans Ulrich Obrist, Catherine Opie, Henry Taylor, Jeff Wall, and Andrea Zittel.
+Artists and curators who have served as guest faculty for students at the Mountain School of Arts include: Myriam Ben Salah, Tacita Dean, Thomas Demand, Simone Forti, Dan Graham, Pierre Huyghe, Richard Jackson, Martin Kersels, Paul McCarthy, Hans Ulrich Obrist, Catherine Opie, Henry Taylor, Jeff Wall, and Andrea Zittel.
+Notable alumni include: Ida Ekblad, Jordan Wolfson, Wendy Yao, and Noah Davis.

-Legacy

-Over the course of the program, three books have been published between 2010-2020 that celebrate the legacy of the program, featuring photographs, documents, applications, and various ephemera from MSA^.

-Alumni of the program have gone on to pursue myriad career paths, both inside and outside of the art world.
-Notable students include Ida Ekblad and Jordan Wolfson, who have developed successful careers as artists.
-Other notable alumni include Wendy Yao, founder of Ooga Booga artist shop and bookstore, as well as Noah Davis, who founded the Underground Museum—a cultural institution based in the Arlington Heights/West Adams neighborhood of Los Angeles that serves not only as an "art destination but a community lifeline."